-- In the new reboot of V, it would seem that the heroine's son who's unknowingly dating Cthulu's daughter seems to think that he's just in some cross-cultural successful love story.
+- In the reboot V, it would seem that the heroine's son who's unknowingly dating Cthulhu's daughter seems to think that he's just in some cross-cultural successful love story.

 - The villain Tenderheart from Dark Champions believes in the delusion that life works like a romance novel and her criminal career is based around the idea that a superhero will fall in love with her.

 - Fiddler on the Roof toys with this in the song "Matchmaker".

 - In The Man of Mode, Mrs. Loveit thinks this way, despite the fact that the man she's in love with, Dorimant, plays the field and is a trickster.
 Played for Laughs

 - In Reefer Madness, the musical, High School Sweethearts Mary and Jimmy have not yet finished their coursework for Romeo and Juliet.
 They believe that the two will get married, "have a baby, and make lots of friends!"